GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

     -R 25000:127.0.0.1:25000 \
     -L 26000:127.0.0.1:26000  -N -f

-Note `-L` or `-R`, that corresponds to arguments to `ssh` command, must be combined with the parameter that follows it so that they are passed to `ssh` as a single parameter.
-Otherwise, the parameter part is interpreted as parameter for`gcloud`.
+Note that an `-L` or `-R` argument must be combined with the parameter that follows it, so they are passed as a single parameter to ssh.
+Otherwise, the parameter is interpreted as a parameter for gcloud.

 ### Configuring Multiple JMeter Servers

 So far, you have seeen an example of how to successfully set up the JMeter server on the Compute Engine instance.
 However, the main objective of using remote JMeter servers is to enable a single JMeter client to orchestrate multiple JMeter servers to stress the tested server in such a way that would otherwise be impossible to achieve with a single computer.

-If the JMeter client and JMeter servers are on the same side of a firewall (for example, they’re both on-premises at a company) all the JMeter servers can use the same port.
+If the JMeter client and JMeter servers are on the same side of a firewall (for example, they’re both on-premises at a company), all the JMeter servers can use the same port.
 However, this example enabled SSH port forwarding, so each server needs to be configured to use a different forwarding port and corresponding RMI listening local port.

 All servers can still use the same number for the RMI port to connect to the client, like 25000, as was the case in our example.